d2l-ai/d2l-en/chapter_crashcourse/introduction.md

 you might have won the [$1 million Netflix prize](https://en.wikipedia.org/wiki/Netflix_Prize).
 Predicting the length of stay for patients in the hospital is also a regression problem.
 A good rule of thumb is that any *How much?* or *How many?* problem should suggest regression.
-* "How many hours will this surgery take?" - *regression*
+* 'How many hours will this surgery take?' - *regression*
-* "How many dogs are in this photo?" - *regression*.
+* 'How many dogs are in this photo?' - *regression*.

-However, if you can easily pose your problem as "Is this a _ ?", then it's likely, classification, a different fundamental problem type that we'll cover next.
+However, if you can easily pose your problem as 'Is this a _ ?', then it's likely, classification, a different fundamental problem type that we'll cover next.
 Even if you've never worked with machine learning before, you've probably worked through a regression problem informally.